Pranav-Rastogi/Iris-flower-classification/README.md

 **Introduction**
 The dataset for this project originates from the [UCI Machine Learning Repository](https://archive.ics.uci.edu/ml/datasets/Iris).
 The Iris flower data set or Fisher's Iris data set is a multivariate data set introduced by the British statistician and biologist Ronald Fisher in his 1936 paper The use of multiple measurements in taxonomic problems as an example of linear discriminant analysis.
 - The data set consists of 50 samples from each of three species of Iris (Iris setosa, Iris virginica and Iris versicolor).
-- Four features were measured from each sample (in centimetres): the length of the sepals the width of the sepals the length of the petals the width of the petals
+- Four features were measured from each sample: the length and the width of the sepals and petals, in centimetres.

 **Working of the program**
 - The program takes data from the `load_iris()` function available in `sklearn` module.